Rasqal RDF Query Library - Building and Installing from Source

 LIBTOOLIZE=glibtoolize ./autogen.sh

-Alternatively you can run them by hand with:
+Alternatively you can run them by hand (not recommended) with:

 aclocal; autoheader; automake --add-missing; autoconf